 A laboratory facility housing the IOSME also houses the Department of Public Safety, Agriculture & Land Stewardship, and the University of Iowa Hygienic Laboratory.
-It opened in March 2005 on the Des Moines Area Community College (DMACC) campus in Ankeny, Iowa.
+The facility opened in March 2005 on the Des Moines Area Community College (DMACC) campus in Ankeny, Iowa.
+The facility was designed for a capacity of performing up to 800 autopsies per year.